The Sunscreen Lowdown

 #1 Only 2 active ingredients have the FDA’s official stamp of approval

-The new regulation will not qualify any SPF products that contain bug-repellent ingredients as “GRASE.”
+The FDA's regulation will not qualify any SPF products that contain bug-repellent ingredients as “GRASE.”
 The only way to get both sun protection and bug repellency is by using bug-repellent clothing which also covers up your skin.
-If you really need bug spray and sunscreen, make sure you use them as separate products and wait for one to dry fully before applying the other.
+If you really need bug spray and sunscreen, make sure you use them as separate products and wait for one to fully dry before applying the other.

 #5 “Reef-safe” is not always safe for reefs

-Okay so maybe the sunscreen industry is 1) a bit more complicated than any of us thought and 2) not always entirely all the way truthful, what does one do?
-Why, you turn to the sunscreen sleuths at your local sports basement, of course!
+Okay so maybe the sunscreen industry is 1) a bit more complicated than any of us thought and 2) not always entirely all the way truthful, so what is one to do?
+Why, you turn to the sunscreen sleuths at your local Sports Basement, of course!

 The best way to give your skin sun protection while protecting the ocean is by depending on sunscreen as a last resort when you’re in the water.
 Before you jump into the ocean, wear hats & clothing that adequately cover your skin.
 When you’re ready to dive in, we’ve got swim apparel that’ll provide UVA/UVB protection while you’re in the water.
-If you’re gonna be in the water for a while and you don’t have the option of going without, opt for sunscreens with non-nano particle zinc oxide as the SPF ingredient, like ThinkSports’ SPF 50+ Lotion or Elemental Herb’s SPF 30 Sunscreen Spray as this ingredient is not absorbed by corals & other marine life.
+If you’re gonna be in the water for a while and you don’t have the option of going without, opt for sunscreens with non-nano particle zinc oxide as the SPF ingredient, like ThinkSports’ SPF 50+ Lotion or Salt & Stone's SPF 50+ Water Resistant Lotion.

 For the tiny tots